The Shadow – Book 5

 He made the gap between them even smaller, crowding her although being this close was having the same effect on him as it appeared to be having on her.
 “You like bad boys, Xara?
 You stay up late at night touching yourself to guys you think are . . . dangerous?”

-Even though she was obviously rattled, she held his gaze, and he hated what that mix of challenge and innocence did to his dick.
+Even though it was clearly obvious she was rattled, she held his gaze, and he hated what that mix of challenge and innocence did to his dick.
 His life was complicated, so he would have preferred that if someone wanted to be in it, they didn’t expect much.
 Xara seemed like the type to expect more than he was capable of.
-She also seemed like the type who deserved it.
+She also seemed like the type who probably deserved it.

 “Xara,” he leaned closer, his face inches from hers, “did I get that pussy wet?”